lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 .. container:: justify

-    In the first section of the script, called *Initialization*, let us indicate to LAMMPS the type of simulation we are going to execute by specifying the most basic information, such as the conditions at the boundaries of the box (i.e. periodic, non-periodic) or the type of atoms (e.g. uncharged single dots, spheres with angular velocities).
-Enter the following lines:
+    In the first section of the script, called *Initialization*, let us indicate to LAMMPS the most basic information about the simulation, such as:

+    - the conditions at the boundaries of the box (periodic, non-periodic, ...)
+    - the type of atoms (uncharged single dots, spheres with angular velocities, ...).

+    Enter the following lines in *my-first-input/input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in input1.lammps*

     # 1) Initialization
     units lj